joeshaw824/rlims/README.md

 ## Example

-To begin with, set up the ODBC connection.
+To begin with, set up the ODBC connection which connects to the server mirror version of the DLIMS database.

 ``` r
 library(rlims)